Statement re: COVID-19

 Information Sharing With Tarion

-For the HCRA to successfully fulfil its mandate as regulator, if designated, it would need to be fully informed about the conduct and competence of home builders and vendors, including fulfilment of their warranty obligations under the New Home Warranty and Protection Program currently administered by.
+For the HCRA to successfully fulfil its mandate as regulator, it would need to be fully informed about the conduct and competence of home builders and vendors, including fulfilment of their warranty obligations under the New Home Warranty and Protection Program currently administered by.
 Arrangements are being made with to ensure full information sharing, and adherence to legislation governing privacy of information.

 Board of Directors